Rethe283/TL21-99/test-api/README.md

 ## API tests
 <!-- api_tests -->
-Functional testing scripts which consist a postman collection.
+Functional testing scripts for api which consist a postman collection.
 Run this collection in postman to do the testing.
 For each endpoint [chargesby, passesanalysis, passescost, passesperstation, settlement, vehiclepasses] we test if:
 * Status code is 200
 * Response time is less than X ms